 There are just two seasons, summer/spring and fall/winter, throughout the summer/spring season rafts on the river Sava take charge, whilst the majority of clubs in the city are closed waiting for chilly weather to begin all over again with new line-ups.
-Belgrade club scene will alter in a fleeting moment, one year some nightclubs are hip, while the next are totally the thing of the past or shut down.
+It doesn’t matter if it’s winter or summer have to bring a long-sleeve hoodie because it can be chilly.
+Belgrade club scene will alter in a fleeting moment, one year some nightclubs are hip, while the next is totally the thing of the past or shut down.

 Belgrade has lots of emerging DJs and music producers plus a few already well-established artists like Marko Nastić, Lea Dobričić, Dejan Milićević, Filip Xavi, Tijana T, etc..
 So, check out our assortment of Belgrade’s greatest clubs, and just so you avoid long queues before the mainstream clubs, reserving stalls or tables we advise that you ought to contact Belgrade at Night Service.